Can I reserve a spot for the exam before I graduate?

-No, you must provide proof of completion of your education program with your exam application in order to reserve a spot.
+No, you must provide proof of completion of your education program with your exam application to reserve a spot.

 We recommend that exam candidates familiarize themselves with the National Occupational Competency Profile (NOCP).
 The NOCP defines the scope of practice for practitioners in Alberta.
 It is a complete description of the knowledge, skills, attitudes and judgments expected of practitioners ranging from entry to practice to mastery.